 One of the assassins was Talmadge Hayer, better known as Thomas Hagan, who was a member of Temple Number 7 in Harlem, a Nation of Islam temple that Malcolm once led.
 Police said that Hagan had a pistol with four unused bullets at the time of his arrest.

-The Aftermath Of Malcolm X's Assassination
+The Aftermath Of Malcolm X's Death — And Who Killed Him

 In the days following the assassination of Malcolm X, police arrested two additional NOI members suspected of being related to killing: Norman 3X Butler and Thomas 15X Johnson.
 All three men were convicted, though Butler and Johnson always claimed innocence and Hayer testified that they weren't involved.